ozgurtunca/feedbackform/README.md

 # Basic Wordpress Feedback Form Plugin
 Wordpress plugin for feedback form

+Plugin can be installed via Wordpress Dashboard -> Plugins -> Add New

 # PHP Form Builder by JoshCanHelp

 This plugin uses a small PHP Class to build the form.